One dead, three hurt in Houston-area high school stabbing

-HOUSTON (Reuters) - One student was killed and three others injured in what police said may have been a gang-related stabbing at a suburban high school north of Houston on Wednesday, and a teenager has been arrested and charged with murder in the case, authorities said.
+HOUSTON (Reuters) - One student was killed and three others injured in what police said may have been a gang-related stabbing early on Wednesday at a suburban high school north of Houston.

-Luis Alonzo Alfaro, 17, admitted the stabbing to authorities, according to the Harris County Sheriff’s office.
+Three other students considered “persons of interest” were detained for questioning after the melee, Harris County Sheriff Adrian Garcia said.

+“There has been some information that this may have been gang related,” Garcia said.

-Harris County Sheriff Adrian Garcia, who said the incident may have been gang-related, said the student who died at Spring High School was also 17.
-The other three victims were transported to hospitals, treated and released, police said.
+Garcia said the unidentified student who died at Spring High School was 17 years old and two other students sustained minor injuries.

+The third injured student was transported by helicopter to Memorial Hermann Texas Trauma Institute and was listed in good condition, hospital spokeswoman Alex Rodriguez said.

-“We believe that a confrontation of some sort occurred ... that ultimately led to a physical confrontation that then produced weapons,” Garcia said.
+“We believe that a confrontation of some sort occurred ... that ultimately led to a physical confrontation that then produced weapons,” Garcia said, adding that authorities were still looking for the “cutting instruments of some sort.”

-The high school in Spring, about 24 miles north of Houston, was locked down for hours after the incident and little information was released to parents.
+The high school was locked down for hours after the incident and little information was released to parents.

 Frustrated parents, standing in the sweltering heat across the street from the school, initially learned of the incident through local media reports or through text messages from their children who were inside the school.